 Partner with the Rossingtons

-The Rossingtons are based at Rift Valley Academy, where Jan teaches French and oversees the IGCSE programme.
-Zoe, Martha and Joe study at RVA.
-Bruce is Eastern Region’s Scripture Engagement Consultant.
+Based at RVA in Kijabe, Kenya, Jan teaches French and Bruce is Eastern Region’s Scripture Engagement Consultant.

 If you would like to partner with the Rossingtons in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.